 Wilson’s work contributes to the feminist ethnography of globalization by providing theoretically engaged descriptions of transnational sites and processes.
 She combines attention to political economy, critical studies of culture, and post-colonial critiques of Eurocentrism.
 Wilson uses long term fieldwork in Bangkok, Thailand to explore how sexuality, gender and ethnicity are produced and transformed through the modernity of the non-Western world.
 Currently, she is working to develop ways to analyze gender/sexuality at a global scale, in part by studying such international events as the 1995 Beijing UN Conference on Women or the World Social Forum.
 This research is part of a current book project, Sexual Latitudes, that considers the implication of globalization as a stage for sexual politics.
-Wilson also teaches a new course on Gender, Sexuality and Human Rights.
-Wilson has experience with NGOs concerned with women’s rights and sexual rights in Thailand and internationally and has taught courses on women’s human rights.
+Wilson also has experience with NGOs concerned with women’s rights and sexual rights in Thailand and internationally and has taught courses on women’s human rights.